University of the Philippines College of Engineering: College of Engineering Libraries

-The Libraries of the College of Engineering is the repository of books, dissertations, databases, multimedia resources, journals, magazines, and student and faculty researches related to the engineering disciplines being offered by the college.
+The Libraries of the College of Engineering is the repository of books, dissertations, databases, multimedia resources, journals, magazines, and student and faculty research related to the engineering disciplines being offered by the college.
 The COE Library envisions itself as the Philippines' National Engineering Library and Information Center in the future.

-As of 2006, the Library is located in Melchor Hall along Osmeña Avenue, and is divided into two floors.
-The relatively cramped space of the Library will be alleviated once part of it transfers to the new Engineering Library and Computer Science (ELCS) Building, where it is slated to occupy the entire lower two floor levels.
+As of 2006, the library is located in Melchor Hall along Osmeña Avenue, and is divided into two floors.
+The relatively cramped space of the library will be alleviated once part of it transfers to the new Engineering Library and Computer Science (ELCS) Building, where it is slated to occupy the entire lower two floor levels.

 The COE Library is an integral part of the university library's Online Public Access Catalogue (OPAC).
-The Library is also part of the Philippine eLib (Electronic Library) Project.
+The library is also part of the Philippine eLib (Electronic Library) Project.